 The only essential GCE A level for admission to Cambridge to read for the Computer Science Tripos is Mathematics.
-Also desirable are Further Mathematics and a physical science (Physics, Chemistry or Geology) at A level, or at AS level if not taken at A level.
-Some colleges may ask candidates to take the Advanced Extension Award or STEP papers in Mathematics.
+Further mathematics should be taken if available, and a physical science (Physics, Chemistry or Geology) is desirable.

 Computer Science Tripos Part IA